1702 Lakeside Avenue, Suite 6 St. Augustine, Florida 32084

 “Can I wait to water it the next day?”
 Yes.Usually this is asked by those with automated sprinkler systems that are a pain to modify!
 Waiting one day will not make a difference on this high a quality of product.
 Nitrogen can be lost into the air over time, but 24 hours will not affect it.

 “Will it hurt to mow my lawn right away?”
 Definitely not.Some of the fertilizer could be misplaced a bit around your drive and walkways, but the loss is trivial to your lawn.

-Going into the new year, you may be noticing a lot of weeds in your lawn.
-Why do weeds grow so well this time of year?
-Firstly, many weed seeds germinate in cold weather, so it stands to reason that while your lawn is dormant, the weeds will thrive.
-Secondly, while your lawn is dormant there is more than likely more exposed soil than usual, allowing the perfect place for them to grow.
+Going into this spring you may notice a great number of weeds in your lawn.
+Many weed seeds germinate in cold weather, so it stands to reason that while your lawn is dormant, those weeds will thrive.
+While your lawn is dormant there is more than likely more exposed soil than usual, allowing the ideal place for them to grow.
 Under normal conditions a healthy St. Augustinegrass lawn will crowd out any would be weeds.
 Lastly, weed seeds are carried in the wind from neighboring yards.
-This usually means that if your neighbor has a weed problem, you more than likely will end up with that same problem.
-The answer to the ever frustrating weed issue is PATIENCE this time of year.
-As discussed earlier, your first blanket weed control application is scheduled for March and consists of a pre and post emergence herbicide combined with a liquid fertilizer.
-Simply stated, this takes care of the weeds ready to emerge and those that have already emerged.
+This can sometimes mean that if your neighbor has a weed problem, you might end up with the same problem.

 © All rights reserved